TrellixVulnTeam/swahilipython_SCMU/Doc/library/linecache.rst

 .. function:: getline(filename, lineno, module_globals=None)

-   Get line *lineno* from file named *filename*.
+   Get line *lineno* kutoka file named *filename*.
 This function will never raise an exception --- it will return ``''`` on errors (the terminating newline character will be included for lines that are found).